wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.0.1 =
+Update recommended if your website is not in English

 = 2.0 =
 Important: If you are using WP Ultimate Recipe Premium you should just download WP Ultimate Recipe Premium 2.0 and install that, the core plugin is NOT needed anymore.